iukadike/blog/_posts/2023-09-10-format-string-attack.md

 **image**

-After a number of trial and error, I was able to determine that the offset of our input from the beginning of the stack is 64.
+After a number of trials and errors, I was able to determine that the offset of our input from the beginning of the stack is 64.
 Thus, it will take 64 `%x` to print out the first four bytes of my input.

 #### Heap Data

 There is a secret message that is stored on the heap when the program runs.
 We know that the memory address of this secret message on the heap is `0x080b4008`.
-In order to print out the value stored in this memory address, we will use `0x080b4008` as the first value in our input, pad it with 63 `%x` so that our program will not crash, then print out the secret message with `%s` to complete the offset.
+In order to print out the value stored in this memory address, we will use `0x080b4008` as the first value in our input, pad it with 63 `%x` so that our program will not crash, and then print out the secret message with `%s` to complete the offset.

-Our initial code will be modified to achieve this
+Our initial code will be modified to achieve this.

 ```python
 #!/usr/bin/python3
 import sys